Wave computation on the Poincar\'e dodecahedral space: Numerical calculations

-We have made tests by varying parameters such as: $N_i$, mesh, initial data.
-In almost all cases we have obtained the 36 first consecutive eigenvalues with an relative error of about $10^{-2}$.
-For example here are non zero values found with the mesh F089, $Init_{exc}$ as initial data, and $\Delta t=0.0005$.
-FFT is performed from $N_i=1800$ to $N_f=106770$.
+We have made tests by varying parameters such as: mesh, initial data, $N_i$ and $N_f$.
+With F089 mesh, in all cases we have obtained the 36 first consecutive eigenvalues with an relative error on $q^2$ of about $10^{-2}$ for the first nine values, and $7\;10^{-2} $ for the following.
+The values are the same with all our initial data: $Init_c$, $Init_{exc}$, $Init_{exc,\infty}$ and $Init_{sum}$.
+We have also performed some calculations with a mesh having $135$ mesh vertices on edges of $\mathcal{F}_v$.
+In this case the error is smaller.
+It was expected for two reasons: the approximation of $\mathcal{F}_v$ is best, and also, in order to respect the CFL condition \eref{CFL}, we must take a smaller time step.
+Therefore $\psi(t,X)$ is better approximated.
+In the next table we present the results for the nine first eigenvalues for this last mesh.

-\subsection{Conclusion}
+\section{Conclusion}

 We note a good agreement of the eigenvalues obtained by the spectral analysis of the transient waves that we have computed.
 We emphasize that this result is a strong evidence of the accuracy of our numerical approximation since the waves are rapidly oscillating due to the large value of the eigenvalues.
 Therefore we conclude that we have validated this computational method of the waves on the Poincar\'e dodecahedral space, and we plan to extend it, in the future, to the case of the non-linear waves on this manifold.
+The finite element method is much more appropriate to the nonlinear problems than the spectral method that has a very high complexity due to the nonlinearities.
+Among the nonlinear dynamics that could be treated, we can mention, in field theory on curved space-times, the Higgs field that has been studied for the Einstein universe $\RR_t\times{\mathcal S}^3$ by Y. Choquet-Bruhat and D. Christodoulou \cite{choquet}, and obeys the semilinear Klein-Gordon equation